nelsonic1/databases-up-and-running/Relational/MySQL/README.md

 ### Getting a MySQL Client on the Command Line

 You can get access to the MySQL command line client by executing the following.
+(The root password set in a previous step is *secretpwd*)

 ```bash
 docker exec -it mysql-test mysql -uroot -p